pixie-io/pixie/DEVELOPMENT.md

 This document outlines the process for setting up the development environment for each of these components.

 ## Setting up the Environment
-There are two different ways to run a development environment.
-The first and easiest approach is via Docker.
-If you plan to use a non-Minikube environment (GKE, EKS, etc) for running Vizier/Pixie Cloud, use this first approach via Docker.
-The second approach is using Make and Minikube.

-### Running Via Docker
-To set up the developer environment required to start building Pixie's components, it is easiest to run the `run_docker.sh` script.
+To set up the developer environment required to start building Pixie's components, run the `run_docker.sh` script.
 The following script will run the Docker container and dump you out inside the docker container console from which you can run all the necessary tools to build, test, and deploy Pixie in development mode.

 1. Since this script runs a Docker container, you must have Docker installed.
 To install it follow these instructions [here](https://docs.docker.com/get-docker/).